zoonderkins/blahdns/README.md

 ## Announcements

+* As of March 1, 2024, DoT can no longer be accessed via port 443.
+Please use the standard port 853 instead.
 * DoH and DoT downtime issue has been solved (2024-01-21).
 Sorry for the delay. ;)
 * DoH with Apple.com XD `curl -H 'content-type: application/dns-message' -vL -v 'https://doh.dns.apple.com/dns-query?dns=AAABAAABAAAAAAAAA3d3dwdleGFtcGxlA2NvbQAAAQAB' | hexdump -C`
 * Happy New Year 2023 ~